minzoong/dcf_simulator/README.md

 2. For each row fill **End** (last period of the segment) and **Expression**.
 3. Final infinite segment: type *growth factor* (e.g. `1.02`) → internally evaluated as an exponential growth curve (growth^t).
 4. Set **Discount Rate** (e.g. `1.08`) and **ODE step size** if ODEs are present.
-5. Center panel shows plot, table, terminal value and total DCF.
+5. Center panel shows plot, table, terminal value, and total DCF.
 6. `Save` / `Load` buttons (or `S` / `L`) persist / restore the entire state.

 ---